Department Of Orthopaedics

-Any unremitting lower back pain that has been there from at least six months and is not getting better from medication may require disc replacement surgery to restore one’s ability to function.
+Any unremitting lower back pain that has been there for at least six months and is not getting better from medication may require disc replacement surgery to restore one’s ability to function.
 The painful disc is replaced with a prosthetic implant with an aim to bring back normal function.
 There are certain health conditions that can prevent one from getting a disc replacement surgery.
-These conditions include osteoporosis, spinal tumor, pregnancy, vertebral body fracture and allergy to the materials in the artificial implant.
+These conditions include osteoporosis, spinal tumor, pregnancy, vertebral body fracture, and allergy to the materials in the artificial implant.

 Total Knee Replacement Surgery

 If a patient’s knee is sternly damaged by arthritis or because of any injury, it may be difficult for them to perform everyday activities, such as climbing stairs or walking.
 After a period, they may even begin to feel pain while sitting or lying down.
 When non-surgical treatments like use of walking supports and medications prove no longer to be helpful, the doctor may advise the patient to undergo a total knee replacement surgery.
 It is a safe procedure that helps in pain relief, corrects leg deformity and helps the patient resume normal activities.

 Also known as knee arthroplasty, total knee replacement surgery is offered only in the best hospitals in Delhi.
 There are four steps to total knee replacement surgery.
 These steps include preparation of the bone, positioning the metal implants, resurfacing the patella and inserting a spacer.
 Before a total knee replacement surgery is performed, Orthopeadics do an evaluation of the medical history, conducts a physical examination, X-rays, and other tests like MRI and blood tests.
 The doctor then reviews the results and discusses with the patient if total knee replacement surgery is the best option in their case to improve function and relieve pain.
 Other treatment options include physical therapy, medications, injections, and other types of surgery.